-No. BUT, D.O.T. can!
-Click here to be directed to the D.O.T.’s webpage, to run a driving status check.
+No, but the DOT can.
+Click here to be directed to the DOT’s webpage, to run a driving status check.

 How do I pay a parking ticket?

-From 8 a.m. to 5 p.m. tickets can be taken to the City Finance Department, 2nd floor of City Hall, 828 Center Ave., Sheboygan, or at the Sheboygan Police Department, 1315 N. 23 Street.
-Tickets can also be mailed: place check or money order inside, apply postage, mail.
-You have two ways to contest a ticket; call 459-3342 to set an initial court appearance date, or come to the Police Department for an initial court date.
+From 8 a.m. to 5 p.m., tickets can be taken to the Sheboygan Police Department, 1315 N 23rd St. Tickets can also be mailed: place check or money order inside, apply postage, mail.
+You have two ways to contest a ticket; call (920) 459-3342 to set an initial court appearance date, or come to the Police Department for an initial court date.

 What do I do if I receive a municipal citation?